GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/unused-javascript/index.md

 - If the JavaScript is [render-blocking][crp], the browser must download, parse, compile, and evaluate the script before it can proceed with all of the other work that's needed for rendering the page.
-- Even if the JavaScript is asynchronous (i.e. not render-blocking), the code competes for bandwidth with other resources while it's downloading, which has significant performance implications.
+- Even if the JavaScript is asynchronous (not render-blocking), the code competes for bandwidth with other resources while it's downloading, which has significant performance implications.
 Sending unused code over the network is also wasteful for mobile users who don't have unlimited